-Alcohol and illegal substances are not permitted on school property as per the District Alcohol and Substance Abuse Policy JICH.
-If a child brings alcohol or illegal substances onto school property, the school administrator will notify the district office and parents/guardians.
+Alcohol and illegal substances are not permitted on school property as per the District Alcohol and Substance Abuse Policy (JICHB) and the District Tobacco Products Ban Policy (AD).
+If a student brings alcohol or illegal substances onto school property, the school administrator will notify the district office and parents/guardians.
 A meeting will occur that includes the parents/guardians, school administrator, and school counselor in order to determine appropriate next steps.